Dominican Citizenship Requirements & Transcription Process

 Can I apply if my Dominican parent is deceased but my grandparent was Dominican?

 Yes!
-We can now work with the Transcription Department to have your parent declared Dominican posthumously.
+We can work with the Transcription Department to have your parent declared Dominican posthumously.
 Once this is completed, you can then apply for your own citizenship by descent.
-Contact us to discuss the specific requirements for your case.

 Do I need my parents' marriage certificate?

 Not always.
 It may be required if your Dominican mother changed her surname due to marriage before your birth, or to establish marital status/legitimation.
-We will advise and obtain it if needed (with apostille/translation if foreign).
+We will advise and obtain it if needed.

 What if names or dates don't match across documents?

-We examine discrepancies and resolve them via record corrections or sworn statements so JCE accepts your file.
+We examine discrepancies and resolve them via record corrections or sworn statements.
 Dominican parents often have 2-3 given names and 2 surnames—it's acceptable if your foreign document shows only the first of each.
-However, significant discrepancies (such as completely different names or name particles like "de") may require correction.
-Provide all documents early so we can spot issues in advance.
+However, significant discrepancies may require correction.

 I changed my name legally—do I need to update my birth certificate?

 Yes.
 Your apostilled birth certificate and your current photo ID must show the same name.
-If you have legally changed your name since birth, you'll need to first update your birth certificate in your country of birth to reflect your current legal name before we can proceed with the transcription.
-Alternatively, provide official documentation of the name change with apostille.
+If you have legally changed your name since birth, you'll need to first update your birth certificate in your country of birth to reflect your current legal name.

-My Dominican father appears as Steven on my US birth certificate but appears as Esteban on his Dominican birth certificate and cédula.
-I'm guessing that this isn't a problem, is it?
-After all Esteban and Steven are the same name.
+My Dominican father appears as Steven on my US birth certificate but as Esteban on his Dominican documents.
+Is this a problem?

 I have no contact with my Dominican parent—can I still apply?

 Yes.
 The Transcription Department understands that many applicants are estranged from their Dominican parent.
-They take the lack of relationship into consideration when reviewing applications.
-We'll work with you to gather as much documentation as possible from other sources (such as mutual relatives or Dominican government records).
-While having complete documentation (especially both sides of the parent's most recent cédula) helps ensure faster processing, cases can proceed without direct parental cooperation.
+We'll work with you to gather documentation from other sources such as mutual relatives or Dominican government records.

-Both my parents are Dominican but I can only contact one of them—what should I do?
+Both my parents are Dominican but I can only contact one—what should I do?

-Ideally, documentation for both parents would be provided.
-However, if you have no contact with one parent and cannot obtain their documentation, the Transcription Department will take this into consideration.
-We'll work with you to provide as complete information as possible for the parent you can access, and explain the situation regarding the other parent.
-Each case is reviewed on its merits.
+If you have no contact with one parent and cannot obtain their documentation, the Transcription Department will take this into consideration.
+We'll work with you to provide as complete information as possible for the parent you can access.

 Can I claim citizenship if my Dominican parent renounced their citizenship?

 This requires careful case-by-case evaluation.
-Children born before a parent's renunciation typically retain eligibility, while those born after may face restrictions depending on the circumstances and timing.
-Contact us with your specific situation—we'll review the details and advise on your eligibility.
+Children born before a parent's renunciation typically retain eligibility, while those born after may face restrictions.

 Are photocopies or scans acceptable?